-11-234.
-Penalties; enforcement.
-Any developer or person who shall commit any act declared unlawful under this chapter, who violates any provision of this chapter, who violates the provisions of any permit issued pursuant to this chapter, or who fails or refuses to comply with any lawful communication or notice to abate or take corrective action by any authorized enforcement officer or the Jonesborough Planning Commission, shall be guilty of a violation of this municipal ordinance, and each day of such violation or failure to comply shall be deemed a separate offense and punishable accordingly.
-Upon conviction, the developer or person shall be subject to fines of up to five thousand dollars (\$5,000.00) per day for each day of violation.
-Unless otherwise specified within any section of this chapter, the building inspector and the public works director are the designated enforcement officers of this chapter.
-Citations for violations may be issued by any enforcement officer, the public safety director or any Jonesborough police officer. (as added by Ord. #2001-13, Sept.
-2001; and replaced by Ord. #2005-09, March 2005, and Ord. #2008-13, Oct.
-2008)
+- 1. Wastewater from washout of concrete, unless managed by an appropriate control. - 2.
+Wastewater from washout and cleanout of stucco, paint, form release oils, curing compounds and other construction materials - 3.
+Fuels, oils, or other pollutants used in vehicle and equipment operation and maintenance. - 4.
+Soaps or solvents used in vehicle and equipment washing - 11-234.
+Penalties; Enforcement.
+Any Developer or person who shall commit any act declared unlawful under this Chapter, who violates any provision of this Chapter, who violates the provisions of any permit issued pursuant to this Chapter, or who fails or refuses to comply with any lawful communication or notice to abate or take corrective action by any authorized Enforcement Officer or the Jonesborough Planning Commission, shall be guilty of a violation of this municipal ordinance, and each day of such violation or failure to comply shall be deemed a separate offense and punishable accordingly.
+Upon conviction, the Developer or person shall be subject to fines of up to \$5,000.00 per day for each day of violation (T.C.A. §68-221-1106).
+Unless otherwise specified within any section of this Chapter, the Building Inspector and the Public Works Director are the designated Enforcement Officers of this ordinance.
+Citations for violations may be issued by any Enforcement Officer, the Public Safety Director or any Jonesborough Police Officer. - 11-235.

-11-235.
 Severability.
-If any provision of this chapter is held to be unconstitutional or invalid, such unconstitutionality or invalidity shall not affect any remaining provisions. (as added by Ord. #2008-13, Oct.
-2008)
+If any provision of this Ordinance is held to be unconstitutional or invalid, such unconstitutionality or invalidity shall not affect any remaining provisions.